 To ensure that VWO doesn’t call a test without first ensuring that the potential loss of a variation is below a certain threshold.
 This threshold is calculated based on the conversion rate of Control, Visitors that become part of the test per week, and a constant value.

 For a variation to be called a Winner or a Smart Decision, it must have potential loss less than the threshold of caring.

 We call a variation a winner when its potential loss is below the threshold of caring and its chance to beat all is more than or equal to 95%.

 We call a variation a Smart Decision when its potential loss is below the threshold of caring and its chance to beat baseline is more than or equal to 95%.

 Summary of the New Goals Creation Panel

 With the new Bayesian model, you do not need to enter the settings under the Goals section anymore to calculate the estimated duration for the test.
-Instead, we would collect the data for the first week for the campaign and would use it as a baseline for calculations.
+Instead, we would collect the data for the first week of the campaign and would use it as a baseline for calculations.